Primary Education

 Entry requirements

-• GCSE English, Mathematics and Science at minimum grade C or equivalent, We accept the GCSE equivalency taken via equivalencytesting.com or astarequivalency.co.uk.
-Applicants with pending qualifications will be considered.
+- GCSE English, Mathematics and Science at minimum grade C /4 or equivalent.
+We accept the GCSE equivalency taken via equivalencytesting.com or astarequivalency.co.uk.
+Applicants with pending qualifications will be considered

-It may strengthen your application to have had some experience in a classroom in a UK mainstream school, setting or college, although this is not an entry requirement.
-If you do wish to gain some experience prior to your application, you can find out more about how to arrange this online.
+- It may strengthen your application to have had some experience in a classroom in a UK mainstream school, setting or college, although this is not an entry requirement.
+If you do wish to gain some experience prior to your application, you can explore a number of options.
+Existing students at Nottingham Trent University and the University of Nottingham can access our Students in Classroom service.
+You can use your contacts through family or friends, or contact schools directly to ask for work experience or you can access the DfE’s School Experience service.

 Months of entry